valeriocelletti/Lightstreamer-example-AMFHelloWorld-client-flex/README.md

 * Open your browser and point it to: [http://localhost:8080/AMFHelloWorld.swf](http://localhost:8080/AMFHelloWorld.swf)

 ## Build
+To build your own version of `AMFHelloWorld.swf`, instead of using the one provided in the `deploy.zip` file from the [Install](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-client-flex#install) section above, follow these steps.
 * First of all you'll need a browser, a Flash player, and a JDK.
 * Download from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm) the Lightstreamer Server Presto or Vivace containing the <b>Lightstreamer Flex Client 2.0 SDK</b>.
 * You'll have to compile a Flex application, so you'll need either the [Flex Builder](http://www.adobe.com/mena/products/flex/) or the [Flex SDK](http://opensource.adobe.com/wiki/display/flexsdk/Flex+SDK) (the example works with Flex 3 and Flex 4; use Flex 4 only if you're going to use it with the Flex Builder, otherwise you may have problems with the mxmlc.